Skip to Main Content

 2. Click Add Embedded Data.

-3. In the left text box, enter a variable name for this email address.
-In the below screenshot, we've used the variable name UserEmail, but you can use any name you like, as long as it does not contain spaces or special characters.
+1. In the text box on the left, enter a variable name to represent this information in your survey dataset.
+In the example screenshot below, we've used the variable name UserEmail, but you can use any name you like, as long as it does not contain spaces or special characters.
 (We recommend not using the name RespondentEmail, because Qualtrics already uses that variable name in email panels.)
-In the right text box, enter the word

 email